briancmpbll/home_assistant_custom_envoy/README.md

 6 Reportedly always zero on Envoy metered with Firmware D8.
 7 In V0.0.18 renamed to Lifetime Net Energy Consumption /Production from Export Index/Import Import in v0.0.17.
 Old Entities will show as unavailable.
 8 Only when consumption CT is installed in 'Load with Solar' mode.
 In 'Load only' mode values have no meaning.
 9 Disabled by default and must be enabled in the entities configuration screen.
 These are values from the consumption CT.
+10 Only available on legacy Envoy.

 ## Inverter Sensors